Homily (Reflection) for Thursday of the Tenth Week in Ordinary Time (II) (14th June, 2018) on the Gospel

 Topic: The cut-off mark.

 Jesus taught in today’s gospel that His disciples’ righteousness must exceed that of the scribes and Pharisees to make the kingdom of heaven.
-The ancients were forbidden to commit murder but Jesus said that whoever is angry with a brother or sister is liable to judgement, whoever insults will be liable to the council, and whoever calls another a fool will be liable to hell of fire.
+The ancients were forbidden from committing murder but Jesus said that whoever is angry with a brother or sister is liable to judgement, whoever insults will be liable to the council, and whoever calls another a fool will be liable to hell of fire.
 May be to show how serious these are Jesus said further,

 Bible Reading: Ezek 36:16-32; Heb 4:1-13.